 Don’t let the seemingly high crime rate in Charlotte, NC scare you.
 Most crime is concentrated in a few areas you can easily avoid.
 Most Charlotte neighborhoods are safe with many neighborhoods that have crime rates far below the national average!

 Are you ready to see what life has to offer you in Charlotte, North Carolina?
-When you’ve chosen the community you want to call home, give the friendly movers at Make a Move a call to request a free Charlotte, NC moving quote!
+When you’ve chosen the community you want to call home, give the best Charlotte moving company at Make a Move a call to request a free Charlotte, NC moving quote!